 - A child who is severely malnourished is four times more likely to die from pneumonia.
-Globally, 52 million children suffer from wasting, and they face grave health risks. - Pneumococcal vaccines (PCVs) could prevent most bacterial pneumonia cases, but 170 million children under two in developing countries are unimmunised. - · One-third of children with pneumonia-like symptoms do not seek appropriate care. - Antibiotics which could prevent 70% of all pneumonia deaths, costing just \$0.50 on average, are frequently not accessible and often unavailable. - Poor children are most at risk from pneumonia but health systems disproportionately provide for wealthier children.
+Globally, 51 million children suffered from wasting, and they face grave health risks (2017). - Pneumococcal vaccines (PCVs) could prevent most bacterial pneumonia cases.
+Globally, 76 million children aged 12-23 months are unimmunised (2017). - · One-third of children with pneumonia-like symptoms do not seek appropriate care. - Antibiotics which could prevent 70% of all pneumonia deaths, costing just \$0.50 on average, are frequently not accessible and often unavailable. - Poor children are most at risk from pneumonia but health systems disproportionately provide for wealthier children.